NitorCreations/nameless-deploy-tools/docs/commands.md

-Exports ndt parameters into component/terraform-name/terraform.tfvars as json, runs pre_deploy.sh in the terraform project and runs terraform plan; terraform apply for the same
+Exports ndt parameters into component/terraform-name/terraform.tfvars as json, runs pre_deploy.sh in the terraform project and runs terraform plan; terraform apply for the same If TF_BACKEND_CONF is defined and points to a readable file relative to the ndt root, that file will get interpolated to $component/terraform-$terraform_name/backend.tf

 positional arguments:
   component   the component directory where the terraform directory is